xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 # Preparation

-At the start of spring we come back to the fields, they've been left fallow over the winter and the dead rice plants from last year cover them.
+At the start of spring we come back to the fields.
+They've been left fallow over the winter and the dead rice plants from last year cover them.
 They're currently dry, we'll flood them later on once they've been prepared.
-Hard and spiky we have cordless strimmers with metal blades to cut through this and not take forever.
+Because it's hard and spiky we have cordless strimmers with metal blades to cut through this and not take forever.

 I don't have a picture of a rice field before clearing but here is one of the fields partially cleared:

 ![partially_cleared_field](/assets/20260401/partially_cleared_field.jpg)

-As part of clearing and getting ready we also dig the drainage ditches at the side of the fields out again.
+As part of clearing and getting ready we also dig the drainage ditches along the side of the fields.
 When the fields were drained last year the soft mud flows back into the ditches and hardens again so they need to be redug.

 The field will also be ploughed to break up the soil and loosen it, and we'll remove large rocks we find.
-After, ploughing we can level the field to flatten it.
-With the field level the rice will be at equal depths and the planting process is more consistent.
+After ploughing we can level the field to flatten it.
+With the field level, the rice will be at equal depths and the planting process is more consistent.

 This might be the first time someone's prepared a rice field wearing a Rust